miner/wilkins/README.md

 ## Details

-The dynamic var `miner.wilkins/*features*` is a map of feature ids to features.
+The dynamic var `miner.wilkins/*features*` is a map of feature IDs to features.
 Each feature is a map with keys: `:id` (value: symbol), `:version` (value: list of ints), and `:qualifier` (value: a String).
 The :version is a list of ints corresponding to the version string.
 So "1.2.3" is :version (1 2 3).